 - 44. If you apply for a new transaction account, we will ask you if you have any of the following government cards.
-If you tell us that you have one of these cards, then we will give you information about any banking services we offer that have low or no standard fees and charges (see Chapter 16):
+If you tell us that you have one of these cards, then we will give you information about any basic bank accounts or other banking services we offer that have low or no standard fees and charges (see Chapter 16):

 - a) a Commonwealth Seniors Health Card;

 - b) a Health Care Card; or

 - c) a Pensioner Concession Card.